pedronachtigall/Cadamanteus_SV/README.md

 We calculated the average of coverage of MYO to the average of coverage of the nontoxin genes to estimate the CNV for each individual using the [```MYO_counter.py```](https://raw.githubusercontent.com/pedronachtigall/Cadamanteus_SV/refs/heads/main/scripts/MYO_counter.py) script.

 ## Cite
-If you follow the pipelines and/or scripts in this repository, please cite:
+If you follow the pipelines and/or use any of the scripts in this repository, please cite:

+Nachtigall et al. (2025) A Segregating Structural Variant Defines Novel Venom Phenotypes in the Eastern Diamondback Rattlesnake.
+Molecular Biology and Evolution.

 ```
 ADD bibtext here
 ```